The Graston Technique NYC

 The Graston Technique is effective because it provides controlled microtrauma to the affected soft tissue structures.
 The Technique stimulates a local inflammatory response, which leads to remodeling and repair of affected soft tissues.
 The instruments allow doctors to identify and treat specific areas.

-Treatment with the Graston Technique is conducted in association with a rehabilitation program designed to restore patients to their pre-injury level of activity.
+Treatment with the Graston Technique NYC is conducted at our Manhattan clinic in association with a rehabilitation program specifically designed to restore patients to their pre-injury level of activity.
 This is accomplished by implementing a functional progression program, which focuses on imbalances throughout the kinetic chain.
 Flexibility, strengthening, and muscle re-education are employed to provide optimal results within a minimal number of treatment sessions.

 The patented Graston Technique Instruments - shaped to fit the contour of the body - are used to assist doctors in locating and then treating injured tissue that is causing pain and restricting motion.
 Doctors utilize the instruments to apply precise pressure to break up scar tissue, which relieves discomfort and restores normal function.

-The curvilinear edge of the patented Graston Technique Instruments combines with their concave/convex shape to mold the instruments to various contours of the body.
+The curvilinear edge of our patented Graston Technique NYC Instruments combines with their concave/convex shape to mold the instruments to various contours of the body.
 This design allows for ease of treatment and maximum effectiveness.

 The Graston Technique Instruments - much like a tuning fork - resonate in the doctor's hands, allowing the doctor to isolate adhesions and restrictions and treat them precisely.
 As the metal surface of the instruments does not compress, deeper restrictions can be accessed and treated.
 When explaining the properties of the instruments, we often use the analogy of a stethoscope.
 Just as a stethoscope amplifies what the human ear can hear, so do the instruments increase significantly what the human hands can feel.